Ethel Granger

 Ethel Granger (born Ethel Mary Wilson; 12 April 1905 – 1982) was one of the most famous main figures in the development of contemporary piercing and body modification in Europe.
 As world record holder with the narrowest documented waist size, she entered the Guinness Book of Records with a waist circumference of only 13 inches.

 Life

+She was born in Milton, Cambridgeshire in 1905.
 As a young woman, Ethel met astronomer William Arnold Granger (1 July 1904 – 4 March 1974), whom she married in 1928.
 The marriage produced a daughter, Wilhelmina Granger (1930-2001).
-Her husband required that she wear a corset so that she would have a narrow waist.
-She wore it day and night, eventually cinching her waist to a circumference of 33 centimeters.
+Her husband required that she wear a corset so that she would have a narrow waist; including at night.
+While she initially opposed this, she later agreed.
+She wore it day and night, eventually cinching her waist to a circumference of 33 centimetres.
+To prevent her removing the corset, her husband gave her a steel belt to wear during his absence.
+The constriction was so great some days that she would almost lose consciousness.
+He also had her wear progressively taller high heels, eventually reaching 15cm.

 Her husband's fetishism led him to start piercing Ethel himself.
 Thus, in the following years, she received several piercings from her husband in her nose, lips, cheeks and nipples.
+Her husband wrote: "if she can outshine other members of her sex in some way, this is a victory worth any amount of suffering".

 Reviews

 In September 2011, the Italian edition of the fashion magazine Vogue wrote Ethel Granger an issue.

 It would be inaccurate to see the story of Ethel and William Granger simply as the sadistic desires of a demanding, sexually perverted husband who wanted to cripple his wife: they were a couple expressing themselves and embracing a subculture that at that time, in the late 20s, 30s and 40s, had magazines like London Life as a point of reference.